rqmacasieb/SAMOO_tutorials/README.md

 Requirements
 -----------------------------------------------
 All required packages are specified in the `environment.yml` file.
-A pre-compiled version of pestpp-mou that includes SAMOO functionalities is included in base_files.
+A pre-compiled version of pestpp-mou that includes SAMOO functionalities is included in demo_files.

 Related Publications
 -----------------------------------------------